branchaw/mix-tape/README.md

 # mix-tape
 Final project for WATS 1020

-The MixTape.com is a webpage that has featured DJs create weekly video playlists for MixTape.
+theMixTape.com is a webpage featuring DJs who create free weekly video playlists for subscribers.

-The site will be built using bootstrap.
+The site was built using bootstrap.

-Video playlists will be embedded using YouTube API.
+Video playlist will be embedded using YouTube API.

-Subscribers will join the email list to get notification of new playlists as they are posted and links to archived content.
-They will fill out the form to join by entering a name and email address.
-When the form is validated they will get a “success” message.
+Subscribers join the email list to get notification of new playlists as they are posted and links to archived content.

+The subscription form requires entering a name (letters only) and a valid email address.
+Form is validated using jQuery.

+A “success” message appears after the submit button has been clicked.